Wide-angle Image Rectification: A Survey: Image Rectification

 Given a group of points $(x_{d}, y_{d})$ on a curved line in the distorted image, the circle fitting algorithm \citep{bukhariAutomaticRadialDistortion2013,antunes_UnsupervisedVanishingPoint_2017} can be used to estimate $A, B, C$ in Eq.~\eqref{eq:lineeq_circle_general_param}.
 Moreover, given three arcs parameterized by $\{A_i, B_i, C_i, i=0,1,2\}$, $(x_0, y_0)$ can be calculated based on Eq.~\eqref{eq:lineeq_circle_general_params}, i.e.,

 The distortion parameter $k$ can be estimated using any of the three arcs' parameter and $(x_0, y_0)$ from Eq.~\eqref{eq:lineeq_circle_general_params}:

-For images having large distortions, line detection or circle fitting is often prone to noises, e.g., unstable short line segments, curved lines in the 3D world, or wrong points near the lines.
+For images having large distortions, line detection or circle fitting is often prone to noise, e.g., unstable short line segments, curved lines in the 3D world, or wrong points near the lines.
 Usually, there are two ways to mitigate the issue.
-One way is to use the line-based methods in an interactive manner where users can pick the straight lines that they care about most in the image \citep{carroll_OptimizingContentpreservingProjections_2009,carroll_ImageWarpsArtistic_2010,wei_FisheyeVideoCorrection_2012,kanamori_LocalOptimizationDistortions_2013}.
-Besides, other forms of objective loss other than the straightness of lines can also be used, e.g. smoothness and conformality.
+One is in an interactive way where straight lines are selected by humans \citep{carroll_OptimizingContentpreservingProjections_2009,carroll_ImageWarpsArtistic_2010,wei_FisheyeVideoCorrection_2012,kanamori_LocalOptimizationDistortions_2013}.
 The other way is to remove outliers and select the most informative lines iteratively.
-For example, the RANSAC algorithm is used in \citep{fischler_RandomSampleConsensus_1981} to find the line having the most number of inner points, which are used to estimate the final parameters \citep{thormahlen_RobustLinebasedCalibration_2003}. \cite{kim_CorrectingRadialLens_2010} eliminates lines when its inner points are smaller than a threshold.
-Moreover, lower weights are assigned to the lines near the distortion center because they are less informative for distortion correcting than the ones far away.
+For example, lines with the most inner points are kept \citep{thormahlen_RobustLinebasedCalibration_2003} and the ones with inner points less than a threshold are removed \citep{kim_CorrectingRadialLens_2010}.
+Moreover, lower weights are assigned to lines near the distortion center because they are less informative than the ones far away.
 Similarly, lines that pass through the origin are deleted in \citep{benligiray_BlindRectificationRadial_2016}. \cite{zhang_RobustRadialDistortion_2015} selects good circular arcs regarding the histogram of the distortion parameters.
-Specifically, a small group of arcs (at least 3) can determine a specific value $k_i$ of the distortion parameter.
-In other words, each value $k_i$ has its own support arcs like the voting process in Hough transform.
-And all the arcs that support the maximum voting value will be taken as good arcs, which are used to estimate the final parameter.
-In \citep{zhang_LinebasedMultiLabelEnergy_2015} , only three lines are finally selected to optimize the parameter based on their direction, length, and position. \cite{antunes_UnsupervisedVanishingPoint_2017} does not fit a circle using the points on a short circle arc edge.
-Instead, Lines of Circle Centres (LCCs) are proposed to provide a robust 1D restriction for the location of the circle center.
-LCC is the minor axis of the scattering ellipse given a circular arc and is robust to the noise.
+Only the best three lines are selected for the estimation in \citep{zhang_LinebasedMultiLabelEnergy_2015}\footnote{http://cvrs.whu.edu.cn/projects/FIRC/}. \cite{antunes_UnsupervisedVanishingPoint_2017} leveraged Lines of Circle Centres (LCCs) for robust fitting.